Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

-A detailed construction of the Bessel process appears, for example, in Chapter XI of \cite{RY04}.
+where $B$ is a standard Brownian motion.
+A detailed construction of the Bessel processes appears, for example, in \cite[Chapter~XI]{RY04}.
 We review a few of the basic facts here.
-When $\delta > 1$, \eqref{eqn::bes_definition} holds in the sense that $X_t$ is a.s.\ {\em instantaneously reflecting} (i.e., the set of times for which $X_t =0$ has Lebesgue measure zero) and a.s.\ satisfies
+When $\delta > 1$,~\eqref{eqn::bes_definition} holds in the sense that $X$ is a.s.\ {\em instantaneously reflecting} at $0$ (i.e., the set of times for which $X_t =0$ has Lebesgue measure zero) and a.s.\ satisfies

-In particular, assuming $\delta > 1$, the integral in \eqref{eqn::integral_bes_definition} is finite a.s.\ so that $X_t$ is a semi-martingale.
-The solution is a strong solution in the sense of \cite{RY04}, which means that $X_t$ is measurable w.r.t.\ the filtration generated by the Brownian motion $B_t$.
-The law of $X_t$ is determined by the fact that it is a solution to \eqref{eqn::bes_definition} away from times where $X_t = 0$, instantaneously reflecting where $X_t = 0$, and adapted to the filtration generated by $B_t$.
+In particular, assuming $\delta > 1$, the integral in~\eqref{eqn::integral_bes_definition} is finite a.s.\ so that $X_t$ is a semi-martingale.
+The solution is a strong solution in the sense of \cite{RY04}, which means that~$X$ is adapted to the filtration generated by the Brownian motion~$B$.
+The law of~$X$ is determined by the fact that it is a solution to~\eqref{eqn::bes_definition} away from times where $X_t = 0$, instantaneously reflecting where $X_t = 0$, and adapted to the filtration generated by $B$.

-Regardless of $\delta$, standard SDE results imply that \eqref{eqn::integral_bes_definition} has a unique solution up until the first time $t$ that $X_t = 0$.
-When $\delta < 1$, however, \eqref{eqn::integral_bes_definition} cannot hold beyond times at which $X_t = 0$ without a so-called principle value correction, because the integral in \eqref{eqn::integral_bes_definition} is almost surely infinite beyond such times (see \cite[Section 3.1]{SHE_CLE} for additional discussion of this point).
+Regardless of $\delta$, standard SDE results imply that~\eqref{eqn::integral_bes_definition} has a unique solution up until the first time $t$ that $X_t = 0$.
+When $\delta < 1$, however,~\eqref{eqn::integral_bes_definition} cannot hold beyond times at which $X_t = 0$ without a so-called principal value correction, because the integral in~\eqref{eqn::integral_bes_definition} is almost surely infinite beyond such times (see \cite[Section~3.1]{SHE_CLE} for additional discussion of this point).
 Bessel processes can be defined for all time whenever $\delta > 0$ but they are not semi-martingales when $\delta \in (0,1)$.
-For this paper, it turns out not to be necessary to consider settings that require a principle value correction.
-We may always assume that either $\delta > 1$ or that $\delta \leq 1$ but we only consider the process up to the first time that $X_t$ reaches zero.
+For this paper, it turns out not to be necessary to consider settings that require a principal value correction.
+We may always assume that either $\delta > 1$ or that $\delta \leq 1$ but we only consider the process up to the first time that $X$ reaches zero.

 Fix a value $\rho > -2$ and write